Migraines may be triggered by lack of sleep, changes in the weather, hunger, excessive stimulation of the senses, stress, or other factors.

 Sometimes computed tomography or magnetic resonance imaging

-Doctors diagnose migraines when symptoms are typical and results of a physical examination (which includes a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more ) are normal.
+Doctors diagnose migraines when symptoms are typical and results of a physical examination (which includes a neurologic examination Neurologic Examination When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more ) are normal.

 No test or procedure can confirm the diagnosis.